Struggling with your surfing? On the hunt for some quick fixes and tips to improve your surfing?

 I’d love to drive like Lewis Hamilton but you don’t see me buying an F1 car!

-When it comes to most surfers (especially learning to surf) bigger is better with boards.
+When it comes to most surfers (especially learning to surf) bigger is better with boards and picking the perfect beginner surfboard is key to progression.

 Don’t be ashamed to rock that 8 foot mini Mal, or that 9 foot log.